yarafs/earth-invaders/README.md

 ## :information_source: About this Project

-This retro-style shooter game was developed for the [WASM-4](https://wasm4.org) fantasy console as part of a university assignment at *Universidade Estadual de Maringá* (UEM), under the guidance of professor Marcelo G. Malheiros.
+This game was developed for the [WASM-4](https://wasm4.org) fantasy console as part of an assignment at the *State University of Maringá (UEM)*, under the guidance of Professor Marcelo G. Malheiros.

 All code and assets were created from scratch for learning purposes.